alexey-ershkov/react_boilerplate/README.md

 # React Boilerplate
-React boilerplate project with TS, Styled Components, Tailwind with SA(C)SS support
+React boilerplate project with TS, Styled Components, Tailwind with SASS support

+**You need npm version 7 and higher**

 After cloning project go to project directory and do: